-This light reminds you to buckle up the front passenger's seat belt.
+The light acts as a reminder to have the front passenger buckle up the seat belt.

 Once the ignition key is turned to "ON" or "START", the reminder light flashes if a passenger sits in the front passenger seat and does not fasten the seat belt.
-However, if a front passenger uses an additional seat cushion, the light may not flash even when the seat belt is not buckled up.

-If luggage or other load is placed on the front passenger seat, depending on its weight and how it is placed on the seat, built-in sensors in the seat cushion may detect the pressure, causing the reminder light to come on.
+If luggage or other load is placed on the front passenger seat, depending on its weight, the reminder light may flash.